shanroy1999/shanroy1999/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shanroy1999" alt="shanroy1999" /> </p>

-- 🎓 Second-year Graduate student currently pursuing a Master’s in Information Management at the University of Illinois Urbana-Champaign
+- 🎓 Second-year Graduate student currently pursuing a Master’s in Information Management at the University of Illinois Urbana-Champaign.

-- 👨‍💻 3 years of robust professional experience in the technical domain.
+- Interned at Amazon Web Services (AWS) as an SDE-Intern for 3 months.
+- Worked at Deloitte USI as an Analyst for a period of 3 years.

-- ✨ Advanced proficiency in Python, Microsoft Azure, Data Analytics, SQL, C#, and Java
+- ✨ Advanced proficiency in Python, AWS, Microsoft Azure, JAVA, Data Analytics, SQL, C#

 - 🤝 excel in collaborative team environments and deliver meaningful, impactful data-driven solutions